floppa/yxa-cli/README.md

 - `m` for minutes (e.g., `5m`)
 - `h` for hours (e.g., `1h`)

+The timeout implementation uses Go's context package for reliable cancellation and resource cleanup, ensuring that timed-out processes don't become orphaned.

 ### Parallel Command Execution

 You can run multiple commands in parallel to speed up execution.
 This is useful for independent tasks that don't rely on each other's output.
+The implementation ensures thread-safe execution and proper output synchronization.

 ```yaml
 commands: